I’m Starting to Understand, Maybe Even Respect Snapchat

 Newspapers are still fighting for respect in the digital age of news, but picking nits - regarding the way some people in the news and digital agency worlds refer to content - is going in the wrong direction.
 Marty Baron, the well-respected Washington Post editor was...read more

-Not long after writing about my respect for Snapchat and their foray into the news publishing world, Deadline Hollywood (yet another news source I never expected to attribute) tells of the end of Snap Channel, Snapchat’s department for...read more
+Not long after writing about my respect for Snapchat and their foray into the news publishing world, Deadline Hollywood (yet another news source I never expected to attribute) tells of the end of Snap Channel, Snapchat’s department for self-generated original content....read more

 I spend a little time last weekend at the Fuelfed car show in Lake Forest.
 A nice mix of nice cars and relaxed people.
 It was fun to shake the rust off the Canon 40D, too.
 Other Blog...read more